helgso/FlappyBird/README.md

 The framework can be found here: https://code.google.com/p/beginning-android-games/

 I got the graphics for the game with Google image search and redrew most in Gimp until I was satisfied with the quality of the replicas.
-I also wrote the gamelogic as in the classes for the bird, pipes, the scrolling mechanism and score system.
+I also wrote the gamelogic, that is, the classes for the bird, pipes, the scrolling mechanism, score system, physics and collision detection.

 Gameplay of the original game: https://www.youtube.com/watch?v=fQoJZuBwrkU